 Lexi Wesselhoff ’16

-Lexi Wesselhoff, who graduated with a degree in Psychology, has been awarded a Fulbright English Teaching Assistantship.
-She will spend the next academic year teaching English and sharing U.S. culture in a Taiwanese elementary or middle school.
+Lexi Wesselhoff, who graduated with a degree in Psychology, was awarded a Fulbright English Teaching Assistantship to teach in Taichung, Taiwan.
 In recent years, Ms. Wesselhoff has been a tutor, teacher, therapist, and camp counselor, working with people of different cultures and level of physical and intellectual ability.
-Originally from Belvidere, Illinois, she has been living in Colorado since graduating, working as a behavioral therapist for people with autism.
-While abroad, Ms. Wesselhoff plans to establish a video exchange program between her classroom in Taiwan and a partner classroom in Illinois, allowing her Chinese-speaking students to practice their English and learn about life in the U.S.
+Originally from Belvidere, Ill., she worked for one year in Colorado after graduation, as a behavioral therapist for people with autism.

 Read more about Ms. Wesselhoff